 - Learn how to speak another language, even if it’s only one new word daily.

-- Start volunteering at an organization near you where they need help.
+- Consider volunteering at an organization near you where they need help.
 For example, if you love animals, find out about local shelters or animal rescues looking for volunteers who can do things like walk dogs and clean cages at no cost.

 - Take up cooking classes or sign up for one of the many online courses available today that teach everything from basic knife skills to advanced cooking techniques.